 If you’re going to provide a car allowance and fuel card or fuel reimbursement with personal vehicles, it pays to take proactive steps to find tools that can assist you in managing your fuel costs.
 It can also be worth it to consider adopting a policy that can replace your fuel card while still providing a robust benefit to mobile employees.

-To learn more about alternative approaches to a fuel card or fuel reimbursement, click here.
+To learn more about alternative approaches to adding a fuel card or fuel reimbursement to an existing car allowance, click here.